g0tmk/dotfiles-linux/README.md

    - 2016-05-16 [Ubuntu 16.04 on Dell XPS 15 9550](https://ubuntuforums.org/showthread.php?t=2317843)
    - 2017-12-01 [Installing Kali Linux on a Dell XPS 9550](https://www.rafaelhart.com/2017/12/installing-kali-linux-on-a-dell-xps-9550/)

+#### Custom commands
+ - `barrier` starts barrier to allow control from another computer's keyboard/mouse
+ - `battery` shows battery stats
+ - `brightness [set | increase | decrease] percent` to set backlight levels
+ - `clipboard` to handle terminal io (`ls | clipboard` or `clipboard > pasted.txt`
+ - `colortable` shows all terminal color text/background combinations and their codes
+ - `colortable256` shows all 256 terminal colors
+ - `remap` applies keyboard remappings. sometimes needed after a wake from suspend
+ - `setup_external_monitor` to handle enabling/disabling of secondary monitors
+ - `show_osd_message "message"` shows a message onscreen.
+Used for shortcut feedback
+ - `ssht` to connect to ssh clients and auto-tmux
+ - `start_syncthing` starts the syncthing user service
+ - `time_shell_command` runs a shell command 1000 times and shows its average runtime
+ - some more niche ones
+   - `dwarf_fortress` to launch dwarf fortress with some basic command line options
+   - `game_on_bpc` to wake up my desktop and log in remotely via parsec once it is up
+   - `wake_bpc` tells the router to send a WoL packet to my desktop. used by game_on_bpc
+   - `parsec` starts parsecd correctly (killing it first if running). used by game_on_bpc
+   - `parsec-browser` is the same as above, but also opens a browser to config if needed
+   - `garbage` shows files in home directory that I can probably delete
+   - `generate-stalonetray-padding-for-xmobar.sh` is used by xmobar to detect trayer size
+   - `hostname_colorized` generates a different colored name per-host. used in terminal PS1
+   - `xmobar_wireless.py` is used by xmobar to show wireless info

 #### Install steps on a fresh Debian (Stable) machine

 0. Install Debian minimal system, install only "Standard System Utilities"